- 2 cups half-and-half cream

 - 2 teaspoons vanilla extract

-- In a large saucepan, heat half-and-half to 175°; stir in the sugar and salt until dissolved.
+- In a saucepan, heat half-and-half to 175°; stir in the sugar and salt until dissolved.
 Whisk a small amount of hot cream mixture into the eggs.
 Return all to the pan, whisking constantly.
 Cook and stir over low heat until the mixture reaches at least 160° and coats the back of a metal spoon.

 - Remove from the heat.
 Cool quickly by placing pan in a bowl of ice water; stir for 2 minutes.
 Stir in whipping cream and vanilla.
-Press plastic wrap onto surface of custard.
+Press plastic warp onto surface of custard.
 Refrigerate for several hours or overnight.

 - Refrigerate remaining mixture until ready to freeze, stirring before freezing each batch.
 Allow to ripen in ice cream freezer or firm up in the refrigerator freezer for 2-4 hours before serving.
 Yield: about 3 quarts.